 1.3.
 Use of these guidelines

 It was the consensus of the Brighton Collaboration Working Group that the following guidelines are a desirable standard for collection of vaccine safety data in clinical trials involving pregnant women.
-These guidelines are intended for all parties involved in the planning, evaluation, and implementation of relevant studies including investigators, research networks, ethics committees, regulators and sponsors.
+These guidelines are intended for all parties involved in the planning, evaluation, and implementation of relevant studies including investigators, research networks, ethics committees and sponsors.
 The ability to implement these guidelines depends on a number of factors, such as the availability of resources, the availability of epidemiological information, the types of vaccines under study and the vaccine trial design.

 These guidelines are intended to be applicable in diverse geographic, administrative, and cultural regions, regardless of the differences in the availability of health care resources.
 The group recognizes that implementation of all guidelines might not be possible in all settings and has therefore prioritized the collection of data to take account of this.
 It is acknowledged that guidance given the highest priority may be challenging to implement in resource-limited settings.
 In these circumstances, investigators would need to make a detailed assessment of whether sufficient resources can be provided in order to undertake a clinical trial assessing safety of vaccines in pregnancy.
 It is important to emphasize that, regardless of the local availability of health care resources, the trial sponsor is responsible to ensure the provision of standard care if an adverse event does occur.